 New Mexico Tech Senior Presents Discoveries at National Conference

-SOCORRO, N.M. – New Mexico Tech senior Karl Lukes recently presented findings at a national conference based on a discovery he made doing scientific research on electrical measurement during a laboratory internship at Sandia National Laboratories.
+SOCORRO, N.M. – NMT senior Karl Lukes recently presented findings at a national conference based on a discovery he made doing scientific research on electrical measurement during a laboratory internship at Sandia National Laboratories.
 Lukes presented his observations and analysis, titled “In-House Manufacturing of New-Generation Multijunction Thermal Converters at Sandia National Laboratories,” at the National Conference of Standards Laboratories (NCSL) International conference Aug.
 20-24, 2022, in Grapevine, Texas.

 “The whole job there is just to help us quantify AC voltage,” he said.
 “Essentially, our job is to make sure that measurements happening in the laboratory are happening in such a way that they’re accurate and repeatable and traceable.”

 Working with a specific device as part of a project to very accurately produce one volt of electricity, Lukes observed that the device was performing differently from how it had previously performed.

 “It’s not inherently revolutionary or exciting,” he said.
 But he thought it might be a good idea to take this to a conference and share it with measurement professionals.

 Presenting his research findings at a conference for the first time and representing Sandia Labs on a national stage was a positive learning experience and could lead to future investigations, Lukes said.

 “It’s important for the world of research,” he said.
 “Research is something I’m just dipping my feet into now.
 I felt that it was the right thing to do and a good experience.”